DataFire/Integrations/integrations/generated/azure_compute/README.md

 * LogAnalyticsInputBase `object`: Api input base class for LogAnalytics Api.
   * blobContainerSasUri **required** `string`: SAS Uri of the logging blob container to which LogAnalytics Api writes output logs to.
   * fromTime **required** `string`: From time of the query
-  * groupByOperationName `boolean`: Group query result by  by Operation Name.
+  * groupByOperationName `boolean`: Group query result by Operation Name.
   * groupByResourceName `boolean`: Group query result by Resource Name.
   * groupByThrottlePolicy `boolean`: Group query result by Throttle Policy applied.
   * toTime **required** `string`: To time of the query